cyverse-archive/DE/README.md

     ansible-playbook -i inventories/dev/de-2.cfg -K -u <user> update[-dev]-chinstrap.yaml ansible-playbook -i inventories/dev/de-2.cfg -K -u <user> --extra-varsw "chinstrap_jar_file=<local path>" upload-dev-chinstrap.yaml

-## Loading configuration files

-__Development__

-    ansible-playbook -i inventories/dev/de-2.cfg -K load-configs.yaml

-This playbook will generate the configuration files locally by downloading clavin from the latest drop directory, checking out configulon, and then running the downloaded clavin.
-Once the config files are generated locally, they are put into the /etc/iplant/de/ directory on the systems listed in the [config-loader] section of the inventories.

-The -K option is needed because the /etc/iplant/de/ directory and all files under it will be owned by root, but everyone will have read access to the files.

 ## Updating UI wars

 Thre are three playbooks for updating UI WAR files: one for the DE, one for Belphegor, and one to